 A: Download the SDK, get up and running on the Apple developer site, and set up your team, devices, and provisioning.
 We’ve provided a basic list of steps to get you started.

-A: iOS has relatively low fillrate.
-If your particles cover a rather large portion of the screen with multiple layers, it will kill iOS performance even with the simplest shader.
-We suggest baking your particle effects into a series of textures off-line.
+See in Glossary.
+We suggest baking your particle effects into a series of textures offline.
 Then, at run-time, you can use 1–2 particles to display them via animated textures.
-You can get fairly decent looking effects with a minimum amount of overdraw this way.
+You can get ok results with a minimum amount of overdraw this way.

 deltaTime value based on the average framerate your game is getting on iOS.
 Either 1:1 or half the frame rate is recommended.
 For example, if you get 30 fps, you should use 15 or 30 fps for fixed frame rate (0.033 or 0.066)

-A: UnityGUI is fairly expensive when many controls are used.
+A: UnityGUI consumes more resources when more controls are used.
 It is ideal to limit your use of UnityGUI to game menus or very minimal GUI Controls while your game is running.
 It is important to note that every object with a script containing an

 OnGUI() call will require additional processor time – even if it is an empty